ncatlab/nlab-content/pages/4013.md

 Now here come the AT exactness axioms.
 Again, each of them is satisfied in every abelian category and in every pretopos, and part of Freyd's point is that any exactness axiom satisfied in both classes of categories is a logical consequence of this set of axioms.
 Some of Freyd's remarks are included in parentheses.

-A category meeting the baseline assumptions above is an **AT category** if the following axioms are satisfied.
+A category meeting the baseline assumptions above is an **AT category** if the following 8 axioms plus axiom "AE" are satisfied.

 1. The category is an effective [[regular category]]. ("Yes this can be stated as universal Horn conditions on pullbacks and the special pushouts mentioned above.")